-When you grow something as beautiful as the wisteria, you don't want to ruin it by pruning it wrong.
+When you grow something as beautiful as the wisteria, you don't want to ruin it by pruning wrong.
 Therefore, make sure to prune your wisteria according to the directions below.
-Let's look at a guide to step-by-step prune a wisteria.
+Let's look at a guide to step-by-step pruning of a wisteria.

 How to Step-by-Step Prune Wisteria